 Many Google Chrome users have reported that when they browse the internet on Chrome, they see an error message “ERR_CACHE_MISS”.
 This error message is common when loading a web page in Chrome.
-So, if you are facing the same issue, then don’t be frustrated; it is straightforward to fix this problem yourself.
+So, if you are facing the same issue, don’t be frustrated; it is straightforward to fix this problem yourself.
 This article discusses several possible methods to fix the “ERR_CACHE_MISS” error in google chrome.

 What is the “ERR_CACHE_MISS” error?